 For many women with severe prolapse or incontinence, surgery will be the only effective option.
 There is however a difference between 'effective' and 'curative'.
 Incontinence can often (not always) be cured.
 I contend that prolapse can not.
 Not so far as the underlying defects and injuries are concerned.
 The analogy I often use is that of a bad back.
 Surgery can make it better, but it will never be a normal back...ever again.
 As a result, it is often better to try safer, less invasive treatments before going to surgery directly.
 These treatment include physiotherapy, pessaries, and laser.
 Physiotherapy, laser and PRP (Platelet Rich Plasma) treatment in combination is probably the best all around combined conservative treatment combination available.
 We offer all of these individually or in combination and our results are as good or better than anywhere in the world.

 Elective surgery has been done again in Calgary since June and I have been back to my normal operating schedule since about July.
 I had one OR cancelled recently because of a hospital outbreak but things have settled again and unless this 'second wave' gets much worse, we are likely going to be able to continue more or less normally.
-Unfortunately things can change almost overnight and there is no way to predict what the future will look like.
+Unfortunately things can change almost overnight and there is no way to predict what the immediate future will look like, until such time as a large percentage of the population is vaccinated.
+At least that is the bright light at the end of a dark tunnel.
 Many specialties have had long wait lists for elective surgery before Covid, and now it is just so much worse, in spite of what AHS might say in the media.
 Personally however my waitlist is under control.

 As far as my office practice is concerned I have made some changes that will help with the overall atmosphere at the office, the efficiency of the practice and the services offered.
-We have a new office manager (Ronel Murphy - yes Ronel has been there forever, but has now taken on the role of chief cook and bottle washer...) and we welcomed Dr. Leanne Kroeker, a family physician with decades of experience in Women's Health.
+We have a new office manager (Ronel Murphy - yes Ronel has been there forever, but has now taken on the role of chief cook and bottle washer...) and we welcomed a new medical office assistant, Janica Bosman.
 Your first contact with our office is likely to be with Janica, who will make you feel immediately at home with her upbeat personality.
 Our physiotherapist, Alana Deflin ('the privates investigator' on instagram) has increased her hours and we are also expanding the laser treatments we offer, both medical as well as cosmetic.
 Dana Currie, our cosmetic laser esthetician, is ready with new and exciting offerings.

 The latest laser offering is an office based fibre-optic NDYag laser treatment of internal and external hemorrhoids.
 Using the fibre to penetrate the hemorrhoid allows for the complete destruction of the feeding bloodvessels and for the hemorrhoid to shrink away.
 This is a treatment that although done as an outpatient, office procedure, does require some days off of work and physical activity, so plan accordingly.
 We use local freezing so the treatment itself is well tolerated, but the recovery does take some time.
 Please contact my office for detail.
 For the time being I am only accepting female patients for this treatment.